The Art Of Gushing Orgasms!

 It continues to be a controversy, which is a shame, as it distracts from the fact that knowing how to make a woman squirt might be a great way of enhancing sexual pleasure.

 Despite these scientific studies, there are still plenty of women who claim that female ejaculatory fluid in large quantities comes out of the vagina, and it’s not like pee and it’s not like prostatic fluid.

-Female ejaculatory fluid is surrounded by this esoteric and slightly secret sense of a special gift to women who channel the energy of the gods, the Divine Feminine, makes it even more mysterious.
+Female ejaculatory fluid is surrounded by this esoteric and slightly secret sense of a special gift to women who channel the energy of the gods.
+This link to the Divine Feminine makes female ejaculation even more mysterious.

 She writes “Amrita is one of the greatest wonders of the world.
 People have tried to measure it, examine it, explain it, figure it out.
 There is no way to measure, or explain, the divine.”